 17th December 2018

-What should you know before you buy nitrogen gas?
+What should you know and where to buy nitrogen gas supply before you buy?

 Why do laboratories use nitrogen gas?

 Nitrogen is an inert gas which means that it has low reactivity with other chemicals and elements.
 This means that it can be used for many types of analysis including Liquid Chromatography – Mass Spectrometry (LC-MS), Sample Evaporation and Evaporative Light Scattering Detectors.

 What options are available for laboratories to buy nitrogen gas?

 Nitrogen is typically supplied to laboratories in one of three ways:

 Dewars are used for bulk gas supply and are mainly found outside of the laboratory with the gas they contain being piped into the laboratory.
 This requires a piping infrastructure to be in place which can be an expensive addition to a lab.
 Nitrogen cylinders are one of the most common methods of gas supply and, although they are no longer the safest and most convenient option for laboratory gas, they are still widely used in labs around the world.